-Patient-derived tumor organoids can retain the genetic characteristics of the primary tumor, which have a wide range of applications in disease modeling, drug screening, and exploration of tumor development mechanisms.
-This medium is a chemically defined, serum-free culture medium for the establishment and maintenance of human pancreatic cancer organoids.
+This medium is a chemically defined, serum-free culture medium for the establishment and maintenance of mouse liver ductal organoids.
+The organoids cultured with this medium exhibit ductal epithelial structures, making them ideal models for studying liver ductal physiology and pathology.
 Additionally, this product is a ready-to-use medium requiring no additional factors, which is more convenient for use.